Heart-stopping moment over Son Sant Joan: Why the Eurowings plane climbed again

 Data say: no technical fault, but separation rules

 Flight path data show a clear picture: the aircraft approached, turned east and made a loop over the centre of the island before making a second approach and landing safely.
 Reason: the required separation from the preceding aircraft could no longer be maintained.
-In short: a standard go-around maneuver.
+In short: a standard go-around (aviation) procedure.
 Frustrating for travellers, but a safety procedure that occurs daily at airports around the world.

 It is important to emphasise: there were no signs of technical problems or severe weather as triggers.
 Although the island had seen heavy showers in the days before, that evening the primary reason for the aborted landing was timing and spacing in the approach sequencing.